pbabbicola/go-monitor/README.md

 ## Known issues and other comments

 Sometimes, there is a goroutine hanging around when you terminate the program.
-I'm not sure if I'm impatient or it genuinely hangs around forever.
 I haven't had time to profile it in depth.
+I'm pretty sure it's because I used a "fire and forget" go routine for the database writes, but I should have used another producer - consumer for the writes.

 I didn't add any metrics.
 I swear I know how to do Prometheus metrics at least, I maintained the metrics library at Ecosia.

 The dockerfile is a bit clunky but it should do the job.